 - Walk in showers or baths

-If you are interested in making your home suitable for an elderly user then get in touch.
+If you are interested in making your home suitable for an older user then get in touch.
 We’ve plenty more tips and good practice advice for preparing your home for the 3rd age.